bendqh1/misc/windows/stuck_update.md

 6. Go to the `Win11_Bypass` folder and **run `setup.exe`**.
 7. Proceed with the **in-place upgrade**, choosing **Keep personal files and apps**.

+## If this isn't enough

+* Buy a new computer or try to some tweak to hide the icon, maybe with AutoHotkey.